SonnyMax/sonnymax/README.md

-## Hello, my name is Anton.
-I come from Chechniya and my special ability is to write useless code.
-My best friend Egor is very very special as well.
-He likes to play with his own PP. SALAM ALEYKÜM
+## Hello, I'm new to coding.

+I can code in JavaScript and Python.